skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 > (undefined) external _os_lock_lock (from libSystem)

 We found `_os_lock_lock` and it's located in the library *libSystem*.
-Each binary contain list of the required dependencies which we can find using `otool`:
+Each binary contains list of the required dependencies which we can find using `otool`:

 ```bash
 otool -L Foundation | grep "libSystem"